lolster/auto_nav_oa/README.md

 # Auto_Nav_OA
-Obstacle avoidance node, used to publish pre-processed  RPLidar values
+Obstacle Avoidance module, used to publish pre-processed RPLidar values and enables obstacle avoidance features.

 ## Description
 This module/node is responsible for obstacle detection capabilities.
 This node, under the